-Now, this assertion has been stuck in my mind for a long time.
-Firstly, is it true?
-Secondly, if it IS true, why might this be the case?
+That statement has stayed with me for a long time.
+Is it actually true?
+And if so, why might that be the case?

 1) Female voices are generally more receptive to exercises